estorrs/geoscatter/README.md

 ```
 ![missouri tornadoes](/images/tornadoes/missouri_tornadoes_notransparency.png)

 What if we wan't points in the same dataset to have different sizes?
-We can do that.
+We can do that by using a file with three fields.

-Another way we can add points by file by using a file with three fields.
 The first two fields are the points latitude and longitude.
 The third field is the point size.
 The fields can be separated by commas or tabs.

 Here we plot the same tornadoes, but the size of the point corresponds to the number of deaths caused by the tornado.
 ```python